inspec/inspec-aws/docs/resources/aws_ebs_snapshot.md

 ### Parameters

-This resource accepts a single parameter, either the EBS snapshot ID or name (from the Name tag).
+This resource accepts a single parameter, either the EBS Snapshot ID or name (from the Name tag).
 At least one must be provided.

 #### snapshot\_id

-The EBS snapshot ID which uniquely identifies the volume.
+The EBS Snapshot ID which uniquely identifies the volume.
 This can be passed as either a string or an `snapshot_id: 'value'` key-value entry in a hash.

-For additional information, see the [AWS documentation on EBS snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html).
+For additional information, see the [AWS documentation on EBS Snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html).

 #### name _(required if `snapshot_id` not provided)_